-Written records (Appendix C) are kept of all medicines administered to pupils in the file in the cupboard in the Admin office.
+Written records (Appendix C) are kept of all medicines administered to pupils in the cupboard in the Admin office.
 These records provide evidence that agreed procedures have been followed.

 Any side effects of the medication to be administered at school should be noted in school.